 The centrepiece of the town is its famous abbey, The Abbey Church of St Mary the Virgin.
-Tewkesbury Abbey is a former benedictine monastery and is great to have a look around and attend events like food fayres in its grounds.
+Tewkesbury Abbey is a former benedictine monastery and is great for having a look around and attend events like food fayres in its grounds.

 They consider the abbey one of the best examples of Norman architecture in the country.
 It also has a Romanesque crossing tower that is the largest in Europe.
 The church is home to three organs with the Milton Organ, which dates back to the 17th century.

-The town is the location where 2 rivers converge, The River Severn and Avon. this is pretty, as is The Severn Ham, a 70-hectare nature reserve and site of special scientific interest.
-The town is prone to flooding and many will be familiar with the floods that often engulf the town centre and surrounding countryside.
+The town is the location where 2 rivers converge, The River Severn and Avon.
+This is pretty, as is The Severn Ham, a 70-hectare nature reserve and site of special scientific interest.
+However, Tewkesbury town is prone to flooding and many will be familiar with the floods that often engulf the town centre and surrounding countryside.

 The Roses Theatre is the premier arts centre in the town of Tewkesbury.
 Its main auditorium seats up to 375 people.
-It shows live performances and 35mm film / digital projection.
+It shows live performances and also 35mm film / digital projection.

 Victoria Pleasure Gardens

 Also known as Victoria Gardens, the pleasure garden is a tranquil place to visit.
 The gardens have a stunning display of flowerbeds, including many roses.
 There are magnificent views of the Ham and the Malvern Hills from the garden, particularly in the winter months.
 They created Victoria Pleasure Gardens to celebrate the diamond jubilee of Queen Victoria in 1897.
 They have grown lots since then and improved over the 100+ years.